pkmklong/pyicd/README.md

 ## About GEMs

 <b>GEMs</b><br>
 General Equivalency Maps (GEMs) support the interoperability between ICD-9 and ICD-10 codebases and are maintained by the Centers for Medicare and Medicaid Services (CMS).
 Multiple mapping types may occur including one-to-one and one-to-many.
-CMS provides various flags to further characterize these mapping relationships.<br>
+GEMs provide various flags to further characterize these mapping relationships.<br>

 <b>Forward mapping</b><br> Mapping from ICD-9 to ICD-10 codes.<br>